JaisonBrooks/harmonize/README.md

 For instance, it can group your jpg and png files as photos and your pdf and doc files as documents and several other groups.

-The tool also features plenty of easy to use command line arguments, which allows you to get lots of works done, quickly and easily, by executing a simple command from your Terminal.
-You can really tailor this tool to fit your needs and take a look at the Arguments sections for more information.
+The tool also features plenty of easy to use command line arguments, which allows you to get lots of work done, quickly and easily, by executing a simple command from your Terminal.
+You can really tailor this tool to fit your needs and feel free to take a look at the Arguments sections for more information.

 ## Usage
 ```~:$ harmonize TYPES ARGUMENTS```

-You can view the help page by executing ```harmonize -h```, which has tons of useful information.
+You can view the help page by executing ```harmonize -h```, which has tons of useful information and examples on how to use the script.

-### Types
+### TYPES
 #### Standard
 ```
 Pictures